List of 500cc/MotoGP World Riders' Champions

 Grand Prix motorcycle racing is the premier championship of motorcycle road racing, which has been divided into three classes: MotoGP, Moto2, and Moto3.
 Former classes that have been discontinued include 350cc, 250cc, 125cc, 50cc/80cc, MotoE, and Sidecar.
 The premier class is MotoGP, which was formerly known as the 500cc class.
-The Grand Prix Road-Racing World Championship was established in 1949 by the sport's governing body, the Fédération Internationale de Motocyclisme (FIM), and is the oldest motorsport World Championship in existence.
+The Grand Prix Road-Racing World Championship was established in 1949 by the sport's governing body, the Fédération Internationale de Motocyclisme (FIM), and is the oldest motorsport world championship in existence.
 The motorcycles used in MotoGP are purpose-built for the sport, and are unavailable for purchase by the general public because they cannot be legally ridden on public roads.
 From the mid-1970s to 2002, the top class of GP racing allowed 500cc with a maximum of four cylinders, regardless of whether the engine was a two-stroke or four-stroke.
-Rule changes were introduced in 2002, to facilitate the phasing out of two-stroke engines.
+Rule changes were introduced in 2002 to facilitate the phasing out of two-stroke engines.
+That same year, MotoGP replaced the 500cc class.

 Points earned in these events count toward the riders' and constructors' world championships.
-The riders' and constructors' championship are separate championships, but are based on the same point system.
+These two are separate championships, but are based on the same point system.
 The number of points awarded at the end of each race to the top 15 qualifying riders depends on their placement.
 Points received by each finisher, from first place to 15th place: 25, 20, 16, 13, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1.
 Historically, there have been several points systems.
 Results from all current Grands Prix count towards the championships; in the past, only a certain number of results were counted.

-Giacomo Agostini has won the most championships, with eight, including a record seven championships in succession from 1966 to 1972.
-Marc Márquez is the youngest to win the championship; he was 20 years and 266 days old when he became champion in 2013.
-Italian riders have won the most championships; seven riders have won a total of twenty-two championships.
-Riders from Great Britain have won the second most; six riders have won a total of seventeen championships.
-Riders from the United States have won the third most, as seven riders have won a total of fifteen championships.
+Giacomo Agostini has won the most championships, with eight, including a record seven consecutive championships from 1966 to 1972.
+Marc Márquez is the youngest to win the championship; he was 20 years and 266 days old when he won in 2013.
+Italian riders have won the most championships; seven riders have won a total of 22 championships.
+British riders have won the second-most championships; six riders have won a total of 17 championships.
+Riders from the United States have won the third-most championships; seven riders have won a total of 15 championships.
 Leslie Graham won the inaugural championship in 1949.
+Valentino Rossi was the last rider to win the 500cc championship in 2001, and the first to win the MotoGP championship in 2002.
+Marc Márquez is the current champion; he won the 2025 MotoGP World Championship.